Susan L. French Emerging Leader Fellowship Program

 - Demonstrate emerging leadership qualities as outlined here.

-- Include two references, each with a letter of recommendation, one of which must be from a chapter or association-level ALA leader.
+- Include two references, each with a letter of recommendation, one of which must be from an ALA leader at the chapter or Association level.